mojtaba-eshghie/VulMat/README.md

 This category encompasses vulnerabilties related to the behavior and flow of execution within functions, including the use of modifiers.

-<a id="transaction-validation"></a>
+<a id="external-call-validation"></a>

-### Transaction Validation
+### External Call Validation

-The core issue here is ensuring that transactions (especially token transfers) are executed as intended and their outcomes are validated.
+The core issue here is ensuring that transactions or external function calls (especially token transfers) are executed as intended and their outcomes are validated.
 Proper handling of external calls (transfer, transferFrom, etc.) and checking their return values, which is a key aspect of transaction handling in smart contract development.

 ## Notes

 - **N/A for target application**: This means the vulnerability does not pertain to a specific high-level application category.
 - **Vulnerability detection results that should be used in conjunction**: If the vulneraiblity detected by two tools refers to the same bug localization point (same function, same line, same code snippet depending on different detectors) and same type of vulnerability, they should be considered together (for comparison/benchmarking).

 ## References